kenzym04/PreliminaryTask/README.md

 # PreliminaryTask

-## Prequisites needed to run this automation script
+## Prerequisite needed to run this automation script

 - Selenium
 - TestNG